Podcasts

 the two hundred

 and twenty seventh episode of The Week with Roger, a conversation between analysts about all things telecom, media, and technology by Recon Analytics.
-I'm Don Kellogg, and with me as always is Roger Antner.
+I'm Don Kellogg, and with me as always is Roger Entner.
 How are doing, Roger?

 I'm great.
 How are you?